How to Obfuscate JSON Online: A Complete Guide to Surrogate Pairs, Hex Encoding, and Key Randomization

 {"\u0074\u006f\u006b\u0065\u006e":"\u0061\u0062\u0063\u0031\u0032\u0033","\u0065\u006d\u0061\u0069\u006c":"\u0061\u0064\u0061\u0040\u0065\u0078\u0061\u006d\u0070\u006c\u0065\u002e\u0063\u006f\u006d"}

-Notice that the key order has been shuffled (token now appears before email) and every character is Unicode-escaped.
+Notice token now comes before email, and every character is Unicode-escaped.
 Any JSON parser will decode this back to the original key-value pairs.

-Copy the obfuscated output directly.
-It is valid JSON and can be used anywhere a standard JSON document is expected.
+Copy the output.
+It's valid JSON and works anywhere a standard JSON document is expected.

 Input: